skygordon/PascalVOC-Training-Retinanet/README.md

 # PascalVOC-Training-Retinanet
-## Using PascalVOC 2007 Images to Train Retinanet
+## Using PascalVOC 2007 Images to Train Retinanet, for beginners

 This was my first time training a machine learning model and my first time doing any object detection, so if you too are a beginner, I hope this notebook helps you.
 I tried to supply explanations and details about the different keras functions being used, and tried to keep the training job as standard as possible for clarity.